-Details on the fall Oral History Center workshops
+Details on upcoming fall Oral History Center workshops

-- Practical Solutions to Legal and Ethical Quandaries for Oral History practitioners, November 8, 10-12 a.m.
-BCC South County Center
+- Practical Solutions to Legal and Ethical Quandaries for Oral History practitioners, Thursday November 8, 10 AM – 12 PM at Berkshire Community College – South County Center (Main St., Great Barrington)

-Legal and ethical issues can complicate projects, and in many cases, there are simple solutions to these problems.
-Questions arise such as: What can you do if you have oral history interviews, tapes or digital recordings, without release forms?
+Legal and ethical issues can complicate projects, and in many cases, there are simple solutions.
+Questions arise such as: What can you do if you have oral history interviews without release forms?
 What can you do with interviews involving minors?
 Did an interviewee/narrator reveal a crime during the recording?
-Can you ethically put an oral history online that was recorded before the age of the internet?
-Are you struggling to find balance in both protecting the interviewee/narrator’s privacy yet providing access to interviews?
+Can you ethically put an oral history online if it was recorded before the age of the internet?

-Participants are invited to bring their oral history legal and ethical questions to this unique workshop.
-All are encouraged to bring specific challenges from their experience along with the relevant deeds-of-gift, consent forms, or interview segments for discussion and problem solving.
-The discussion will be guided by archivist and oral historian Sarah-Jane Poindexter with attendee participation encouraged.
+Participants may bring specific questions from their own experience along with the relevant consent forms, deeds-of-gift, or interview segments for discussion and problem solving.
+The discussion will be guided by archivist and oral historian Sarah-Jane Poindexter, with attendee participation encouraged.
 Every effort will be made to find a resolution for each participant’s challenge

-- Oral History and Social Justice, October 13, (afternoon time and workshop details TBA).
+- Oral History and Social Justice, Tuesday November 13, ( tentative time, 1 – 2:30 PM).
 BCC Main Campus

-Alisa Del Tufo, visiting professor at Bennington College, founding member of Groundswell, Oral History for Social Change, and founder of the Threshold Collaborative, will present a workshop on Oral History and Social Justice.
-The time of this workshop will be announced next week.
+Alisa Del Tufo, visiting faculty member at Bennington College, founding member of Groundswell, Oral History for Social Change, and founder the Threshold Collaborative, will present a workshop on Oral History and Social Justice.
+The time will be confirmed and details announced the week of Oct.
+15.